jrihon/puckepy/README.md

 ## Documentation
 - Online documentation can be found [here](https://github.com/jrihon/puckepy/blob/main/docs/documentation.md) !

-- The Python library has been annotated with python stub files `.pyi`.
-This allows `definition on hover` functionality, useful for reading docstrings while writing in your preferred editor.
+- The Python library has been annotated with python stub files `.pyi` to help your `LSP` with `definition on hover` functionality.

 ## Installation
+Available for linux on `python3 --version >=3.12`.
+Consider making a new `.venv` or `conda` environment to install `puckepy`.

 ```shell
 $ pip install puckepy
 ```

 If you are not on Linux, you might benefit from a local installation method.
-I suggest using Windows Subsystem for Linux (WSL2). \
+If you are on Windows, I suggest using Windows Subsystem for Linux (WSL2). \
 Local installation protocol can be found [here](https://github.com/jrihon/puckepy/blob/main/docs/installation.md) !

 ## Author